justinchen00/page/billingservice/Developer Guide for Partyline.md

     Based on the number of charge items and plan provided by customer, generates a new subscription.
 Then provides `hosted page` for customers to finish checkout/create new subscriptions for a given valid plan ID.
     [TUTORIALS](https://www.chargebee.com/checkout-portal-docs/checkout-new-tutorial.html) or consult my team for how to use `the hosted page`

+### Prepaid modal

+This modal is the same as `Custom Rate Card`, except for:

+1. the term of the billing period of the subscription is 3 months. non-recurring.
+2. During calculating the remained credit, the start time of usage will be the moment when the term starts.

 ## 2. for PM:

-* need to  preset a plan with price $0 for custom plan.  add all optional add-on to it. providing readable `Description`
+* need to create a plan with price $0 for custom plan in advance.  add all optional add-on to it. providing readable `Description`

+* need to prefix the plan Id with the same string for the same project.
+Such as, we use `partyline` for `Partyline`

 * need a custom field to tag the custom plan.
 I created a CF named  `Custom`